raspberrypilearning/getting-started-scratch/en/step_7.md

 end
 ```

 This code uses a series of `change size by`{:class="block3looks"} and `wait`{:class="block3control"} blocks to make the heart grow and shrink.
-Try to create your own pulsating sprite.
+Try to create your own pulsing sprite.

 You could also use the `change graphic effect by`{:class="block3looks"} block to create a sprite that continues to change its appearance.